 - Figure 1.
-These are the average wait times related to hospital admission for inpatient competency evaluations only (including PR's). - Outcomes: During quarter four, there was a slight decrease in the number of admissions from the previous quarter.
-There was a drop in admissions, from 326 in 2016 to 290 in 2017.
-The average wait times at WSH, between referral for evaluation and bed offer, have increased each quarter in 2017.
-ESH wait times saw a spike in Q3, but came down in Q4 and are again near the target seven days. - Drivers: There is a clear correlation between lower admissions and higher wait times.
+These are the average wait times related to hospital admission for inpatient competency evaluations only (including PR's). - Outcomes: During the first quarter of 2018, there was a decrease in the number of admissions from the previous quarter, and represents the fewest admissions since Quarter 2, 2015.
+The average wait times at WSH, between referral for evaluation and bed offer, increased each quarter in 2017 and continue to do so in 2018.
+ESH wait times saw a spike in Q4, but have come back down and are again nearing the target seven days. - Drivers: There is a clear correlation between lower admissions and higher wait times.
 The hospitals are able to admit fewer patients because of a lack of capacity, coupled with an increase in the time it takes to complete inpatient evaluation services.
 Despite adding 104 beds to program capacity since 2015, increasing demand clearly impacts operations.
-During this quarter, WSH has seen its wait list consistently be over 200 individuals on any given day.
+During this quarter, WSH has seen its wait list consistently over 200 individuals on any given day.
 This wait list, coupled with orders extending restoration times (ie. 90-day orders extended to 180-day orders for additional restoration treatment) as well as the aforementioned lack of sufficient capacity, dramatically slows through-put of patients, which gives rise to the increasing time between referral and bed offer and the resulting decrease in inpatient competency evaluation admissions.